FaithCulas/faithculas.github.io/content/authors/admin/_index.md

     summary: |
       Part of the development team at Development Bank of Singapore (DBS) in the Treasury and Markets department Responsibilities include:
       - Migrated a document management and generation system for corportae customers in four countries.
-It was optimised to process trade documents from minutes to a few seconds using **Aspose**.
+It was optimised to process trade documents from minutes to a few seconds using Aspose.
-      - Developed a dashboard on **Kibana** to display daily jobs and send alerts using structured arguments in **elk**.
+      - Developed a dashboard on Kibana to display daily jobs and send alerts using structured arguments in elk.
-      - Development of banking systems in **Java** and **Spring Boot**
+      - Development of banking systems in Java and Spring Boot
   - position: Software Engineer
     company_name: ZeroBeta Inc.
     company_url: ''